jka6502/sokkit/README.md

 npm install yourmodule-plugin2
 ```

 and have those plugins working automatically, right out of the box.
+No
+configuration, or editing of `package.json` files to enable them, or ensure
+they are loaded/linked correctly.

 Alternatively, developers that depend on your module can do exactly the same,
 but by specifying plugins as dependencies too, in their `package.json`: